-Gary Heidnik didn't just kidnap, torture, and murder women in the basement of his house of horrors — he got one of his victims to help.
+Gary Heidnik didn't just kidnap, torture, and murder women in the basement of his house of horrors in Philadelphia — he got one of his victims to help.

 Serial killer Gary Heidnik was every bit as twisted as the infamous movie character he inspired: Buffalo Bill from The Silence of the Lambs.
 He used his victims as sex slaves, forced them to torture each other, and even ground one of their bodies up and forced the other women to eat her flesh.

 And yet, to the 50 members of his congregation, he was Bishop Heidnik, head of the United Church of the Ministers of God.
 They would meet every Sunday inside his home to hear his unique spin on the Bible.